LBJO/AMH/README.md

-## In-Hand device and Stepping device date for controll and virtual scenes display
+## In-Hand device and Stepping device data for controll and virtual scenes display
 This is the source code for "Active Mechanical Haptics with High-Fidelity Stiffness Perceptions for Immersive Virtual Reality" to be published on Nature Machine Intelligence.
 ## 1.Controller Scripts
   * Software: Keil uvision5 MDK